- City Manager

 - Hot ashes, flammable or hazardous materials such as asbestos, oil, gas, antifreeze, solvents, brake fluid, transmission fluid, batteries, cleaning solvents, polishes, oven cleaner, pool chemicals, paint, paint thinner, paint stripper, spray paint, weed killer, pesticides, insecticides, sprays dusts or poisons will NOT be collected with garbage.

 - Do not place dead animals in garbage carts.
-Contact the City Animal Care Services at 361-882-6082 for proper disposal of dead animals.
+Contact the City's Customer Call Center at (361) 826-2489 for proper disposal of dead animals.
 Do not place anything on top of the cart.

 What can I put in the recycling cart?